Chenfeng1271/MGMRA/README.md

 # **[Memory Regulation and Alignment toward Generalizer RGB-Infrared Person Re-identification](https://arxiv.org/abs/2109.08843)**

+ ### updates
+ I re-upload the MG-MRA related code.
+I already try it on my computer.
+It should be ok.

 ### Highlights
 - The learned coarse-to-fine prototypes can consistently provide domain-level semantic templets with various granularity, meeting the requirement for multi-level semantic alignment.
 - Our proposed MG-MRA boosts the performance of baseline and existing state of the arts, e.g., AGW  and HCT  by a large margin with limited consumptions.
 We achieve a new state-of-the-art on RegDB  and SYSU-MM01 with 94.59%/88.18% and 72.50%/68.94% Rank1/mAP respectively.